achrafsmlali/MovieApi/readme.md

    7. Get request on `/top?dateFrom=02-10-1980&dateTo=04-10-2020` to get movies ranking in specifique date range.
    8. Delete request on `/movies/1/` to delete Joker movie.

 To run the project execute `mvn spring-boot:run`.
-To run tests execute `mvn test.
+To run tests execute `mvn test`.